eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

  * verbose: show verbose log

-If you don't want to see any log from shared memory, use off to disable log message.
+If you don't want to see any log from shared memory, use off to disable logging.

 The default value is: "info".